Dale-X-Lee/dale-x-lee.github.io/_pages/teaching.md

 ## **Feb.
 2025 - Jun.
 2025: Advanced Mathematics A (II)** (as teaching assistant)

 This is a course for students who major in physics, electronic engineering, and Compter Science.
-It is aimed at introducing students to the theories of multi integral, series, ODE and improper integral, and at providing them with mathematical foundations for further studying.
+It is aimed at introducing students to the theories of multi integral, series, ODE and improper integral, and at providing them with mathematical foundations for further study.

 The text book is *高等数学 下册* (third edition) by Zhong Li (李忠).